Mari-Wie/org.architecture.cnl.parent/README.md

 # org.architecture.cnl.parent

+Attention:

+Do not use anymore - use CNL2OWL repository instead!

-Mit Xtext generierte ArchCNl-Grammatik inkl.
-Umwandlung in OWL
+Mit Xtext generierte ArchCNl-Grammatik

 Original aus architecture-cnl:
 Use the architecture controlled natural language (CNL) to define a common architecture language used in your project and to define architecture rules.